SesquipedalianDefenestrator/rpi_temp_monitor/README.md

 In both cases, you'll need to connect the sensor to:
 * A 3.3V pin for power (pin 1 or 17 on RPI Zero W)
 * A ground pin (I used pin6, but there are several)
-* A GPIO pin.
+* A GPIO pin for data.
 I used GPIO4 (pin7), then when I switched to a pair of DHT22 used GPIO4 and 24 (pin7 and pin18).
 If you don't buy one with a buit-in pull-up resistor, you'll need to connect a 4.7KOhm or 10KOhm (there seems to be some question as to which is better, but the details are beyond my circuit design experience) between the GPIO wire and the power wire.
 If you're doing a longer wiring run and having trouble, you can try switching to the 5V power output on pin 2 or 4 (both sensors can do 3.3V-5V power input).